fa-alvarez/python-examples/README.md

 ### clothing2.py
 This script shows the current clothing stock by material.
 First, it adds up 6 cotton shirts followed by 4 cotton sweatpants.
 Finally, it prints out the result.

+### dog.py
+The Dog class contains a method that returns seven times the entered year (one human year is about 7 dog years).